muasya-victor/jaza-savings/README.md

 ## Additional Notes

 - **Database Configuration:**
-  - Ensure that the `DATABASE_URL` in your `.env` file and Heroku settings are properly configured.
+  - Ensure that the `JAWSDB_URL` in your `.env` file and Heroku settings are properly configured.

 - **Environment Variables:**
   - You may need to set additional environment variables depending on your project's requirements.